-How much it costs to run an electric car, how long EVs take to charge and where you can do it
+How much it costs to run an electric car, how long EVs take to charge, and where you can do it

-The ban on the sale of brand new petrol and diesel-powered cars due in 2030 may already have you thinking about switching to an electric vehicle (EV) or plug-in hybrid (PHEV) in the near future.
+The impending ban on the sale of brand new petrol and diesel-powered cars due in 2030 may already have you thinking about switching to an electric vehicle (EV) or plug-in hybrid (PHEV) in the near future.
 But how much do EVs cost to charge in the UK and how much could you save by making the switch to an electric car now?

 There are many ways to charge an electric car and the cost will vary depending on your choice of energy provider and your tariff.
-Other influencing factors on EV charging costs include the speed and power of the charger and the size of the vehicle’s battery.
+Other influencing factors on EV charging costs include the speed and power of the charger, and the size of the vehicle’s battery.

-Charging an electric car at home
+Charging an electric car at home: three-pin plug

-With more and more people making the switch to EVs, many energy companies are now offering tailor-made tariffs with the extra energy consumption from charging your car in mind.
-For this reason, it’s worth shopping around or asking your energy provider what deals they can provide.
+It’s worth shopping around or asking your energy provider what deals they can provide.
 EV forums often discuss which tariffs are cheapest, with owners sharing their experiences.